Johanna Burton and Gideon Lester

-Slow Dance is an experimental curatorial venture that aims to position dance in relation to art and art to dance without collapsing their useful differences.
-Utilizing a cross-platform construction, Slow Dance will comprise new commissions by artists who identify dance as part of their larger artistic practice and emphasize what is particular to dance in order to more specifically consider discussions as they occur across mediums.
+Choreography was an experimental curatorial venture that aimed to position dance in relation to art and art to dance without collapsing their useful differences.
+Utilizing a cross-platform construction, Choreography comprised new commissions by artists who identify dance as part of their larger artistic practice and emphasize what is particular to dance in order to more specifically consider discussions as they occur across mediums.

 EN MAS': CARNIVAL 21st CENTURY STYLE

 Claire Tancons and Krista A. Thompson

 En Mas: Carnival 21st Century Style explored the intersections between contemporary art and historical masquerade in the Caribbean and its diaspora.
 The project, comprising a series of performances and video-based exhibitions took place over the course of two years across eight different communities in the United States, the Caribbean, Canada, and the United Kingdom that have vibrant masquerade traditions.